google/copybara/docs/reference.md

 ## compression

+DEPRECATED.
+Use the `archive` module.
 Module for compression related starlark utilities

 <a id="compression.unzip_path" aria-hidden="true"></a>
 ### compression.unzip_path

+DEPRECATED: Use `archive.extract` instead.
 Unzip the zipped source CheckoutPath and unzip it to the destination CheckoutPath

 <code>compression.unzip_path(<a href=#compression.unzip_path.source_path>source_path</a>, <a href=#compression.unzip_path.destination_path>destination_path</a>, <a href=#compression.unzip_path.filter>filter</a>=None)</code>